arackaf/generic-persistgraphql/readme.md

 });
 ```

 The Node middleware will look in `req.query.query` for GET requests, or `req.body.query` for POSTS, and see if the value sent over matches the query ID in the extracted queries json file.
 If so, it'll swap the real query in for you.
+If it's not found, it'll either just send the value along to the normal GraphQL middleware, or call `onQueryNotFound` if you provided a value for it.